 - All patients (with the exception of children who are unable) are required to wear masks when entering the clinic.
 Please note that recent research has shown that some types of masks may not be as effective at reducing disease transmission.
 Effective immediately, anyone entering our facilities wearing an unapproved mask such as a valve mask, filter mask, neck gaiter, or bandana, will be asked by our screeners to replace it with an approved mask provided by the facility.
 Those wearing an N95 model with a valve will be allowed to wear a covering mask (disposable or cloth) over the N95.

-- Miller is offering virtual consultations via Spruce or Skype, both of which are HIPAA compliant, so that you can have your appointment from the comfort of your own home.
-These visits are done via telemedicine so Dr. Miller will be visible and in right in front of you, just as he would be if you were seeing him in person.
+- Dr. Miller is offering virtual consultations via Spruce or Skype, both of which are HIPAA compliant so that you can have your appointment from the comfort of your own home.
+These visits are done via telemedicine so Dr. Miller will be visible and right in front of you, just as he would be if you were seeing him in person.
+If you prefer an in-clinic consultation, we ask that you follow our social distancing protocols.

 Call our New Patient Coordinator at